Doula, Schmoola. What is that?

 Doula, Schmoola.
 What is That?

-This question is asked immediately when in conversation with someone and we begin to discuss our career path.
+This is the question that is asked immediately when I express to someone that I am a Doula.
 I know this question is coming.
-I know they don’t know what is it, or often times believe it is the same as a midwife.
+I know that they often confuse it for a midwife, or simply just do not know what a Doula is.
 I know it is such an unfamiliar to term to many.
-And on the inside, I’m super excited to talk about what it is that I do.
+And on the inside, I’m super excited to talk about what it is that I do as a Doula.

-The thought of childbirth may also create a lot of confusion and overwhelming emotions in general.
-So as doulas, in addition to providing continuous emotional, physical, and spiritual support throughout the pregnancy and labor experience, we put forth our best effort to ensure that you understand all of the options and resources that are available to you in order to make informed and educated decisions.
+The thought of bringing a child into the world may create some confusion and overwhelming emotions in general.
+There are many rapid changes that you are going through as you navigate pregnancy: physical changes to your body as your baby grows, mental changes as you shift mentality and gear up for motherhood, emotional changes as your body circulates many hormones to accommodate the progression of pregnancy, and subsequently the progression of the postpartum phase.
+So as Doulas, in addition to providing necessary information and resources, we also provide continuous emotional, physical, and spiritual support throughout the pregnancy, labor, and postpartum experiences.
+We put forth our best effort to ensure that you understand all of the options and resources that are available to you in order to make informed and educated decisions.

 Doulas are a wonderful addition to your birth and postpartum team.
-Here is a general break down of the differences are between a labor doula and postpartum doula, how it is beneficial, and why many women feel it has changed their outlook on pregnancy, birth, and the postpartum.
+Here is a general break down of the differences between a Labor Support Doula and Postpartum Support Doula, how it is beneficial, and why many women feel it has changed their outlook on pregnancy, birth, and the postpartum.

-A doula that provides support services throughout a woman’s pregnancy and during her labor and delivery.
-While a midwife or an OB is typically concerned with the clinical health of the pregnant woman and her baby, a doula is more focused on any other need that the mother might have.
-We are very familiar with the physiological process of pregnancy and labor, and understand that labor can be very intense, both physically and emotionally.
+A Labor Support Doula is a Doula that provides support services throughout a woman’s pregnancy, during her labor and delivery, and immediate postpartum phase.
+While a midwife or an obstetrician is typically concerned with the clinical aspect of the pregnant woman and her baby, a doula is more focused on non-clinical needs that the mother might have.
+As a Doula, we are very familiar with the physiological process of pregnancy and labor, and understand that labor can be an intense process, both physically and emotionally.
 Because of this understanding, we provide education on what to expect and the best way to employ different coping mechanisms in order to help maintain the mother’s comfort at all times.

 If you have a spouse, partner, or significant other that plans to be part of the birth experience, do not fear that a doula will take this experience away from them.
 We have ways to be sure that your partner is part of this experience and also educate them on what to expect as a partner.
 Here is an awesome statement that I once heard and that I like to tell women who are considering a doula: Your partner knows you intimately, and a doula knows birth intimately.
 Together we can apply our knowledge and make a perfect team for creating your best experience.

-It is generally advised to contract with a doula early in the pregnancy so that it will allow the doula enough time to get to know her client, what their likes or dislikes are so that we know how to best support our client throughout her pregnancy and during labor, and to generally build upon the client and doula relationship.
-This is also beneficial from a financial standpoint, as it allows more time to pay your doula and create a payment plan that works for everyone.
+It is generally advised to contract with a doula early in the pregnancy so that it allows the doula enough time to build a relationship with her client.
+This is also beneficial from a financial perspective, as it allows adequate time to satisfy any payments for this service..

-A doula that provides support after a woman has given birth.
-During the postpartum stage rest, bonding, and healing is crucial, regardless of how birth was achieved.
-Processing the pre-delivery events, the post-delivery events, and adjusting to a newborn and their needs and the physical difference that is felt within your body, demands attention for the physical and emotional healing that is necessary.
-A postpartum doula will help facilitate this by performing many services you feel you’d need the most; she is all about helping to fulfill your needs.
+A Postpartum Support Doula is a Doula that provides support after a woman has given birth.
+During the postpartum phase, rest, bonding, and healing are crucial, regardless of how birth was achieved.
+There are many demands after a woman has given birth: processing the pre-delivery events, the post-delivery events, adjusting to a newborn and their needs, and physical changes that require healing.
+A Postpartum Support Doula can help navigate this process by performing services that alleviates the mother of other demands that life may require: household chores, cooking, cleaning, running errands, and/or tending to other children.

 Essentially, a postpartum doula is invested in your overall well-being and healing as you adjust to life with baby in your arms.
 She is equipped with the necessary tools and techniques to help make your postpartum stage a positively memorable one.